bwilli3601/HTML_CSS_JavaScript/README.md

 ## Workshop- Build a Video Display Using iframe (iframe_1.html)

 In this workshop, you'll learn how to work with the iframe element by building a video display.

+## LAB- Build a Video Compilaiton Page (video_page.html)

+In this lab, you'll create a video compilation web page.
+You'll practice working with the iframe element.

+* Build a Video Compilation Page